ryanmccormickdev/ryanmccormickdev/README.md

 <details>
   <summary>A Self-Balancing Robot</summary>
   <br/>
   Definitely my most ambitious project, I decided to build an AI-powered self-balancing robot to explore electronics, structural design, physics simulation, reinforcement learning, and robotics systems.
 I'm doing it alongside a fantastic programmer-buddy of mine, Asher Levin, so it's been a great way for me to practice collaborative learning and project management as well.
 This project is currently a work-in-progress, but I expect I'll have it in a semi-functional state by the end of November.
 Currently (as of 10/16/24), I'm waiting on gearmotors and threaded inserts from AliExpress.
-Scarce source code and pictures of the robot can be seen [here](https://github.com/Giantryan484/Balancing-Robot), but expect the repo to slowly have more and more content as the semester progresses.
+Scarce source code and pictures of the robot can be seen <a href="https://github.com/Giantryan484/Balancing-Robot">here</a>, but expect the repo to slowly have more and more content as the semester progresses.
   <br/><br/>
   <em>Additionally, and I know this is a bit of a gimmick (but a fun one), this robot is run on a Raspberry Pi that receives movement instructions through a web server it hosts.
 So, in theory, and if you're at all interested, I could have you drive the robot remotely around my school with a live visual feed of what it sees sometime in December/January.
-If you want this to be a reality, contact me at [ryan.m.mccormick2@gmail.com](mailto:ryan.m.mccormick2@gmail.com) and we can discuss it.</em>
+If you want this to be a reality, contact me at <a href="mailto:ryan.m.mccormick2@gmail.com">ryan.m.mccormick2@gmail.com</a> and we can discuss it.</em>
   <br/><br/>
   <img src="./robot.png" width="30%">
 </details>